loopccoew/Buffer/README.md

 	Worst Case= O(n^2)

-**C.** **Insertion Sort** works just like its name suggests - it inserts each item into its proper place in the final list.
+### **C.** **Insertion Sort**
+this algorithm works just like its name suggests - it inserts each item into its proper place in the final list.
 In Insertion sort, the first iteration starts with comparison of 1st element with 0th element.
 In the second iteration the element is compared with 0th and 1st element.
 In general in every iteration an element is compared with all elements.
 If at same point it is found the element can be inserted at a position then space is created for it by shifting the other element one position right and inserting the element at the suitable position.
 This procedure is repeated for all the elements in the array.

 ***1) Algorithm:***